eyedeekay/imgmaker/README.md

   8. Eighth, it installs custom packages in the chrooted system from a simple user-defined list.
   9. Ninth, it creates a user and exits the chroot.

+It also contains a set of functions you could include in your own script.

 ###How do I adapt it to support my tablet?